zapomatic/bitwatch/README.md

 1. Install the Umbrel app
 2. Install Fulcrum (faster electrum server, using Electrs will return 502 errors looking up address data on an Umbrel Home or Raspberry Pi device)
 3. Install Mempool app
-4. Configure Mempool to use Fulcrum as the server
+4. Configure Mempool to use Fulcrum as the server (right click on the Mempool app and under Settings, set the server to Fulcrum)
 5. Wait for Fulcum/Mempool to sync
+6. Restart Mempool
-6. Configure Bitwatch to use the local Mempool instance
+7. Configure Bitwatch to use the local Mempool instance (e.g. `http://10.0.0.33:3006`)
-7. Configure Bitwatch to use the Telegram bot
+8. (optional) Configure Bitwatch to use a Telegram bot for notifications

 ## Contributing